opentable/mercury/docs/integration-runbook.md

 ### Step 4: Mercury, a kind of magic!

-At this point, you'll need to get in touch with the [MLP team](multi-language@opentable.com) and ask for your project to be included into the Mercury whitelist.
+At this point, you'll need to get in touch with the MLP Team (multi-language@opentable.com) and ask for your project to be included into the Mercury whitelist.
 This will be automated at some point, to achieve automatic detection of mercury.json files in any organization repo.

 ### Step 5: The Pull Request